The Impact Intensive

 A final note

-Either way, you’re no longer guessing.
+You’re no longer guessing.
 You’re working from a clear view of the system instead of compensating for it.

 FAQ